 The UK is not known for its Caribbean climate and shining sun.
 So, when it comes to dealing with solar power generation, you might wonder if the UK is really the most strategic place to produce solar energy.

 In spite of that, the share of solar power in the UK electricity generation mix has increased rapidly over the years thanks to the Feed in Tariff Scheme (FIT)’s entry in force in March 2019.

 The Feed in Tariff scheme aimed to grant subsidies for all grid-connected generated electricity.
 In other words, self-consumption for small systems (<30 kW) has been encouraged through a generation tariff and an export tariff applicable to the electricity fed into the grid.

-However, the Department of Business and Industrial Strategy (BEIS) announced its intention to put an end to the feed in tariff system from April,1st, 2019.
-Since then, self-consumption of solar electricity became the main argument for installing solar PV.
+However, the Department of Business and Industrial Strategy (BEIS) announced its intention to put an end to the feed-in tariff system from April,1st, 2019.
+Since then, self-consumption of solar electricity has become the main argument for installing solar PV.

 According to the BEIS’s study on Energy Trends in 2020, electricity generated from renewable sources increased by 11.4% more than in 2019.
 A total new capacity of 660 megawatts (MW) was installed in the 12-month period to 31 March 2021, and the UK could be on track to deliver a gigawatt of new solar capacity this year.

 Now in 2021, what is the trend for solar energy self-consumption?
 How much has the renewable and photovoltaic sector increased in the UK after COVID-19 pandemic?

 The cumulative installed capacity of solar photovoltaics (PV) in the United Kingdom during the last decade has increased massively, rising from 95 megawatts in 2010 to 13,563 megawatts by the end of 2020.
 There are close to a million solar PV systems on houses around the country, and nearly 100,000 solar thermal in the UK.